Frequently Asked Questions

 If you are interested in becoming a GSC Mentor or learning more about the program, please visit the Global STEM Corps home page.

-(2) The second way you can get involved is as a volunteer at the inaugural FIRST Global Challenge in Washington, DC this July.
+(2) The second way you can get involved is as a volunteer at the FIRST Global Challenge in Mexico City.
 Volunteers are welcome to serve in a multitude of different roles, and these positions are available for people with many different talents and experience levels.

 Background checks are required for all volunteer positions, including the Global STEM Corps.
 They are paid for by FIRST Global.